socialtables/react-user-tour/README.md

 #### `arrow`
 We provide an arrow that points to the selector, but you may optionally pass in your own React element in the place of the arrow provided.

+#### `arrowSize`
+If you choose to use the provided arrow, you can set the pixel size here with an integer value.

+#### `arrowColor`
+If you choose to use the provided arrow, you can set the color here by passing in a hex value.

 #### `nextButtonText`
 Text that will appear on the button that moves the tour forward.
 Defaults to `Next`